 (structure)

 Specifies a limit to how long a model compilation job can run.
-When the job reaches the time limit, Amazon SageMaker ends the compilation job.
+When the job reaches the time limit, Amazon SageMaker AI ends the compilation job.
 Use this API to cap model training costs.

 MaxRuntimeInSeconds -> (integer)